EmilieAndreasen/cds-vis-assignments/Assignment_1/README.md

 ```

 ## Data Source
 The dataset used for this assignment is a collection of over 1000 images (.jpg) of flowers, sampled from 17 different species.
-The dataset comes from the Visual Geometry Group at the University of Oxford, and it can be accessed [here](https://www.robots.ox.ac.uk/~vgg/data/flowers/17/).
+The dataset comes from the Visual Geometry Group at the University of Oxford, and for more details about the data, visit the following [website](https://www.robots.ox.ac.uk/~vgg/data/flowers/17/).

 To use the data, follow the link above, download the dataset for the images, and save it to the `in` folder.